mindmotivate/multicloudclass/AWS-LB-Tutorial.md

 Ok, noW that we've gotten the formalities out of the way...
 Here is more information than you ever wanted to know about Autoscaling, Load Balancing, NAT's, NIC's, ASG's and other Three-letter acronyms...lol
-(Not interested in the technical aspect?
+(Not interested in the technical aspects?
 Click this link to skip the "tech talk" and get right down to business:)(insert link)

 # So what does "Autoscaling" mean?